shocker-0x15/VLR/README.md

 There are some scene files loading model data and textures, but those assets are NOT included in this repository.

 ## 参考文献 / References
+[Davidovi&#269;2014] "Progressive Light Transport Simulation on the GPU: Survey and Improvements"\
 [Kajiya1986] "THE RENDERING EQUATION"\
 [Karis2013] "Real Shading in Unreal Engine 4"\
 [Lagarde2014] "Moving Frostbite to Physically Based Rendering 3.0"\